Stacrypt/world-countries-info/README.md

 countries.filter(country => country.emoji === "🇺🇸")

-// This function to find the correct country based on it's name (english, and persian) or code (alpha2, alpha3, numeric) or even it's emoji!
+// Use this function to find the correct country based on it's name (english, and persian) or code (alpha2, alpha3, numeric) or even it's emoji!

 const US = getCountry("US")

-// This function to find the correct country based on it's dial code
+// Use this function to find the correct country based on it's dial code

 const Netherlands = getCountryByDialCode(528)